IsaacHarrison28/Organize-360/README.md

 npm run start
 ```

-4. Without closing the terminal running the api/, open a new terminal window and start the front end by navigating into frontend/ directory and running this command in your terminal:
+**4. Without closing the terminal running the api/, open a new terminal window and start the front end by navigating into frontend/ directory and running this command in your terminal:**

 ```
 npm install